jasonjgarcia24/blockchain-PoW/readme.md

 # Proof-of-Work Blockchain

-A project demoing a Proof-of-Work (PoW) blockchain with JavaScript.
+A project demoing a Proof-of-Work (PoW) UTXO blockchain with JavaScript.